Diocese of Pagadian

-Created on November 12, 1971, the diocese was a suffragan of the Archdiocese of Zamboanga.
+Created on November 12, 1971, the diocese was initially a suffragan of the Archdiocese of Zamboanga.
 With the ceding of the municipality of Margosatubig of the Ipil Prelature to the Diocese of Pagadian in January 1995, the diocese now has 24 parishes under its jurisdiction.
-The catholic Christian population covered by the diocese is now 711,244 that comprises 72% of the total population of the area of about 2,860 square kilometers.
+The Catholic Christian population covered by the diocese is now 711,244 that comprises 72% of the total population of the area of about 2,860 square kilometers.
+The diocese is currently a suffragan to the Archdiocese of Ozamis.

 The pastoral structure of the Diocese of Pagadian is organized into three areas of responsibility: consultative, judicial and administrative.
 Among its educational centers are 1 seminary, 1 college, 16 high schools and 6 pre-schools.
 The diocese has experienced no jurisdictional changes.